www-codeblock-io/Sovereign/README.md

    ```bash copy
    cd ~/Desktop/eps
    ```
+## Run EPS for the first time
+Before running EPS for the first time make sure you can answer yes to the following questions:
+- You have created a new Bitcoin Core Wallet.
+- Bitcoin Core is fully synced & running.

-10. Run the EPS server.
+1. If you answered yes to the above two questions then you can now Run the EPS server.
 The first time the server is run it will import all configured addresses as watch-only into the Bitcoin node, and then exit.
    ```bash copy
    electrum-personal-server config.ini
    ```
-11. If the wallets contain historical transactions you need to run a rescan to pull all of the transaction data.
+2. If the wallets contain historical transactions you need to run a rescan to pull all of the transaction data.
    ```bash copy
    electrum-personal-server --rescan config.ini
    ```